iamnabholz/panorama-extension/README.md

 npm run build
 ```

-To load the extension build locally: open your browser's extensions page, enable developer mode, and load `dist/extension` as an unpacked extension.
+To load the extension build locally: open your browser's extensions page, enable developer mode, and load `dist` as an unpacked extension.

 ## Privacy